juzhiyuan/apisix-cicd-demo/README.md

   - `curl -i http://localhost:9080/get`
   - `curl -i http://localhost:9080/status/201`
   - `curl -i -X POST http://localhost:9080/anything -d 'hello=apisix'`
+- Observability endpoints are available once Compose is up: Prometheus UI at `http://localhost:9090`, Grafana at `http://localhost:3000` (login `admin` / `admin`), and the APISIX metrics exporter at `http://localhost:9091/apisix/prometheus/metrics`.
+The Prometheus plugin is attached to the shared `httpbin_service` with `prefer_name=true` so route names appear on labels.

 When ADC CLI is ready, use `make render` to produce APISIX config and `make publish` to deploy it (see below).